ITU-BDSA23-GROUP9/Chirp/docs/report.md

 ![Release github workflow](./diagrams/ReleaseWorkflow.png)

-Here we see the workflow that creates a release of the program to Github.
+In the illustration above, we see the workflow that creates a release of the program to Github.
 It is triggered when a tag of the format v\* is pushed to github.

 ![Deployment gihub workflow](./diagrams/ReleaseToProduction.png)